 Type The analysis engine to use.
 Set this parameter to ColorCluster.
+Type The analysis engine to use.
+Set this parameter to cotorciuster

 Input The image track to process.
 This track must be the

 ColorRegionWithSource output track from a vehicle model analysis task.
 This track contains a region identified by the vehicle model task, which should contain a sample of the vehicle's color.
 You can customize the selection of this region by setting the parameter ColorRegion in your vehicle model analysis task.